scopely/sqlquest/README.md

 ## Inventory

 sqlquest has a number baked in potions to keep you healthy.
 Take a gander.
+To dig a bit deeper, take a gander through the code.
+Bit of prose in there.

 ### transactions